pprangl/PauseNotificationReceiver/README.md

 | token    | Static  | Yes      |

 Under the token you have to paste a service account token.
+Please also add your CV URL to the variable baseURL

 Now you can assign the action to your CC template (so all devices involved get tagged) because of the state of 'yes'.